imagineLife/big-site/content/mongo/performance/distributedSystems/repl-sets-with-diff-indexes.md

 mongoimport --host M201/localhost:27001,localhost:27002,localhost:27000 -d m201 -c restaurants restaurants.json
 ```

-### reconnect to the whole replica set
+### reconnect to the replica set

-validate that the db & collection has been uploaded
+validate that the db & collection has been uploaded.
+Create an index on the name field.

 ```bash
 mongo --host M201/localhost:27001,localhost:27002,localhost:27000